LYRA-Block-Lattice/WebWallet/README.md

 # About Lyra JsonRPC API

 The current Lyra API is powerful but can't be used easily out side of the Microsoft Dotnet world.
-With the growth of Lyra ecosystems, we need a net set of API to allow any programming language on any platform to use Lyra blockchain freely.
+With the growth of Lyra ecosystems, we need a new set of API to allow any programming language on any platform to use Lyra blockchain freely.

 [JsonRPC](https://www.jsonrpc.org/specification) is a stateless, light-weight remote procedure call (RPC) protocol.
 By utilizing JsonRPC Lyra blockchain has a great interoperability.